MisbahullahSheriff/Data-Science-Essentials/README.md

 - Evaluating ML Models
 - And many more

-### PS: This repository is a work in progress.
+### Note: This repository is a work in progress.
 I'll be updating it continually.